muratk5n/thirdwave/en/README.md

 ---

-Magma goes as high as 1600 C and magma is liquid so we know high temp allows liquids.
+Magma goes as high as 1600 C and is liquid so we know high temp allows liquids.
 The Sun surface is 5600 C. Easy experiment, take frozen lava pieces, heat them up to 5600 and see if they become "plasma".

 ---